nordbynick/UWFinTech_Project3/README.md

 ## **Research Questions**
 - Using data and machine learning models, can hotel reservation cancellations be predicted?
-- If yes to the above question, what models and methods most accurately predict hotel cancellations?
+- If yes to the above question, what models and methods most accurately predict hotel reservation cancellations?

 ## **Objectives**
 - Build a ML model that can predict whether a hotel reservation will be cancelled